pivotal/docs-platform-automation/docs/tasks.md

 The CLI will require `client-id` and `client-secret` as it cannot do a browser login flow.

-For more details on using SAML, please refer to the [Ops Manager documentation][config-saml]
+For more details on using SAML, please refer to the [Tanzu Operations Manager documentation][config-saml]

 For details on the config file expected in the `config` input, please see [Generating an Auth File][generating-an-auth-file].

 ### create-vm
-Creates an unconfigured Ops Manager VM.
+Creates an unconfigured Tanzu Operations Manager VM.

 === "Task"
     ---excerpt--- "tasks/create-vm"